dennishylau/5002-project/README.md

     conda activate 5002-project
     ```

-3. cd in `src/` folder
+    Note: should you encounter any issues, you can also try installing dependencies with pip

+    ```sh
+    pip install -r requirements.txt
+    ```

-4. Confirm python version is correct
+3. Confirm python version is correct

     ```Python
     python --version
     # Python 3.9.x
     ```

+4. cd into `src/` folder
 5. Run the main application.
-A progress bar should show up, and interactive graphs (.html) should start appearing in the `output/` folder.
+A progress bar should show up, and interactive graphs (.html) should start appearing in the `/{projectdir}/output/` folder.

     ```Python
     python main.py
     #  0%|         | 0/250 [00:00<?, ?it/s]
     ```

-6. Upon completion, an `output.csv` file shall appear in the `output/` folder.
+6. Upon completion, a `submission.csv` file shall appear in the `/{projectdir}/output/` folder.

 ## Managing Conda + Pip Environment